Discover more from The Retroist

 Listen to the Retroist New Coke Podcast

-Coke spared no expense in the roll out, spending millions on advertising, you can see some of those ads in the CBS program.
+Coke spared no expense in the roll-out, spending millions on advertising, you can see some of those ads in the CBS program.
 They even enlisted hot TV star/comedian Bill Cosby to hawk this inferior formula.
-The commercial is pure insincerity, with Cosby sitting in front of a black background, wearing one of his trademark sweaters, telling us how much better the New Coke actually is.
+The commercial is pure insincerity, with Cosby sitting in front of a plain background, wearing one of his trademark sweaters, telling us how much better the New Coke actually is.
 Hope you enjoy counting your pieces of silver Bill!

 Check out the Bill Cosby New Coke commercial

 As we all know, New Coke failed and the Coca-Cola Company reintroduced Classic Coke and all was right with the world.
 New Coke lingered on for a while and was eventually renamed “Coke II”.
 Eventually, that faded as well and according to Coca-Cola Company, Coke II is no longer distributed in the US.